 The statute of limitations to file a claim for a driving while intoxicated (DWI) accident in Texas is outlined under Texas Civil Practice and Remedies Code §16.003.
-You typically have two years from the date of a collision to file a lawsuit for compensation.
+You typically have two years from the date of the collision to file a lawsuit for compensation.

 For instance, if a minor child is injured in a car accident, they could be granted additional time from the date of their eighteenth birthday to take action.
-Talking to a lawyer about your case could help you understand your financial recovery options.
+In addition, talking to a car accident lawyer about your case could help you understand your financial recovery options.

 Time passes more quickly than most people realize.
 You could lose out on the chance to pursue financial recovery if you put off filing your claim or lawsuit.
 Even if you have a strong case against the drunk driver who hurt you, your case could be thrown out if it is not filed in accordance with the state’s statute of limitations.

-For a free legal consultation, call 800-777-7777
+For a free legal consultation, call 877-239-4878

 If you are wondering about the deadline for filing a car accident claim or lawsuit, you are probably also wondering about the car accident claims process.